FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 4.4 - Notice.** The membership is responsible for monitoring votes of concern on the Designated Smart Contract.
 Notice of votes can be set up by GovToken Holders via the Designated Smart Contract and when votes are triggered in the Designated Communication Platform.
 Notices of meetings shall also be posted on ADAO’s official social media and the Designated Communication Platform including the member information roster, but the inadvertent failure to do so shall not affect the validity of the meeting.
 Any business conducted at a meeting of members other than that specified in the notice of the meeting shall be of an advisory nature only.

 **Section 4.5 - Quorum.** The ADAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of ADAO.
-All actions using a software agent, (e.g. Cardano script), Treasury, membership and voting are governed by the Designated Smart Contract.
+All actions using a software agent (e.g. Cardano script), Treasury, membership and voting are governed by the Designated Smart Contract.

 # Article V - Governance Shares and Capital Shares